cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ASAAccessRulesApi.md

 Modify ASA Access Rule

-Modify an Access Rule in the CDO tenant by UID.
+Modify an Access Rule in the SCC tenant by UID.

 ### Example